 Henry was the obvious choice for public office.
 As early as 1850 he was a Justice of the Peace for Berkshire and an acting Magistrate on the Faringdon Division.
 He was also a Magistrate across the border in Wiltshire for the Swindon Division.
 In 1870 he was nominated High Sheriff of Berkshire.
-Just a year before he died, he stood as a Liberal candidate for parliament for Cricklade but his heart wasn't really in it and he was not elected.
+Just a year before he died, he stood as a Liberal candidate for parliament for Cricklade, but his heart wasn't really in it, and he was not elected.
 A newspaper article stated that early in 1875 he developed a liver infection and became extremely jaundiced.
 (North Wilts Herald 23rd Jan 1875).
 He continued unwell and on 17th January 1875, after spending a considerable time outside Bourton House supervising the planting of some trees, he died suddenly the same evening, aged 72.

 His funeral was carried out according to his wishes as a very private ceremony with no pomp, just family and invited guests only attending.
 (NWH 30th Jan 1875).
 It was held at the Baptist Chapel that he had erected in the village in 1851 with burial in the place reserved for himself and his wife.
+Elizabeth continued the Tucker benevolence with events like the school children's annual treat, 'Tea being served in the Long Room with prizes given for punctuality and good conduct.'
+(NWH 6th Sept 1879).
 Elizabeth survived until 1891 when after two years of ill-health she passed away.
 Her funeral was on the 6th August and like Henry's, it was a private ceremony with family, friends and estate tenants in attendance.
 (Swindon Advertiser 6th August 1891.
 Below, their Memorial stone).